yawar788/JS_Basics/README.md

-# 01_JS_CAD
+# 01-Js
-a code repo for javascript series at chai and code channel
+a code repo for javascript series